There’s an interesting dichotomy between married couples’ view of life insurance.

 Is the couple creating a hybrid approach in which an asset pledge is coupled with insurance protection?
 If so, how does this work?
 Is, for example, annual proof provided for both asset maintenance and insurance policies?
 How is the proof provided and when?

-Not to be overlooked are the various versions of permanent life insurance (e.g., universal life, variable life) secured by couples who wished to combine investment growth with life insurance protection.
+Don’t overlook the various versions of permanent life insurance (e.g., universal life, variable life) secured by couples who wished to combine investment growth with life insurance protection.

 Here the couple needs to ask some hard questions: